Cancer

 gene methylation,

-is endowed with a methyl group.
+is tagged with a methyl group.
 Like protein binding

 to promoters, methylation is an important natural